christinalicence/stride/docs/README.md

 ![short version of a plan](docs-images/training-plan-example.png)

 It also allows users to follow other people and be followed by other people.
-This is useful if you want to see other traning plans or get an understanding of other people's exercise routines.
+This is useful if you want to see other training plans or get an understanding of other people's exercise routines.
 You follow someone from a button on the public version of their profile.
 They can approve the request.

 ![example of a page with followers and following profiles listed](docs-images/follow-example.png)